7-AM/matanza/README.md

 $ npm i matanza --save
 ```

-After that you can require it in your code and use it like this:
+After that you can require it in your code and use it:

 ```javascript
 var matanza = require('matanza');